 Signal Interference and Cable Shielding

 A well-engineered cable is comprised of many crucial independent elements.
 Recently shielding has become just as critical as any other design element.
 The growing complexity of today’s communications and control systems, coupled with the increased distances signal and control communications are required to travel, have exponentially increased electrical interference (noise) related failures.
 Depending on the application, cables can be adversely affected by EMI/RFI/ESI (electromagnetic interference, radio frequency interference, electrostatic interference) also known as ‘signal interference.’
-To combat the effects of signal interference proper shielding is vital.
+Insulation alone provides no protection from signal interference – so to combat the effects of signal interference, proper shielding is vital.

 According to industry technical data there are essentially four sources of signal interference.